KubeOps/gitlab-chart/doc/installation/resources.md

 ## Static IP
 You'll need an external IP for ingress to use in order for your cluster to be reachable.
+Note that the external IP needs to be regional and in the same region as the cluster itself, a global IP or an IP outside the region will not work.

 To create a static IP run the following gcloud command:

 `gcloud compute addresses create <name for the ip> --region <you region>`